SPbSAT/cirbo/README.md

    ```
 5. Add python tests to `tests/<extension name>` package.

-Note: there is an `dummy_extension` needed solely to demonstrate a minimal
-configuration extension should have.

 ## CI flow

 GitHub Actions are used for CI.
 Following checks are executed automatically for